willi-kappler/darwin-rs/README.md

     }
 ```

-**factor()**: Sets the termination condition: if the inprovement factor is better or equal to this value, the simulation stops.
+**factor()**: Sets the termination condition: if the improvement factor is better or equal to this value, the simulation stops.

 **threads()**: Number of threads to use for the simulation.